-\textbf{Case II: }Let $q$ is a power of odd prime.
-Then $P^*(G)$ is the disjoint union of reduced power graph of cyclic groups $C_{(q \pm 1)/2}$ along with isolated vertices.
-So again using Theorem \ref{Chordal_pre_th5}, we conclude that, $P^*(G)$ is chordal if and only if both $(q \pm 1)/2$ are of the form in (b). \end{proof}
+Next, suppose that $q$ is a power of an odd prime.
+Then $\mathcal{P}^*(G)$ is a disjoint union of proper power graphs of $C_{(q \pm 1)/2}$ along with some isolated vertices.
+So again, by Theorem \ref{Chordal_pre_th5}, we conclude that, $\mathcal{P}(G)$ is chordal if and only if both $(q \pm 1)/2$ are of the form in (b). \end{proof}

-\begin{theorem} Let $G=\PSU(3,q)$, where $q$ is a power of $2$ and $q \geq 4$, then power graph of $G$ is non-chordal graph. \end{theorem}
+\begin{theorem} The power graph of $\PSU(3, q)$, where $q$ is a power of $2$ and $q \geq 4$, is always a non-chordal graph. \end{theorem}